CS126SP20/Math-Expression-OCR/DEVELOPMENT.md

 The cinder block was very old and there wasn't a lot of support for it, so I switched to using the regular OpenCV library instead.
 I was able to compile the
 OpenCV library and add it to my project.

+Week 2

+I decided to pivot my project a little bit to focus on evaluating written mathematical expressions.
+I decided to use the

 ---